 Teddi Laurin Scholarship ($5,000 annually)

 Photonics Media is partnering with SPIE to fund the Teddi Laurin Scholarship to raise awareness of optics and photonics and to foster growth and success in the photonics industry by supporting students involved in photonics.
-This new Scholarship is in honor of their late founder, Teddi Laurin.
+This new scholarship is in memory of Laurin Publishing and Photonics Media founder Teddi Laurin.